post-programming/post-programming/packages/react-react-native/README.md

 * Represents Modern Base for Native UI/UX

 ### Principle of Superposition
-* Alibaba Ant React and React Native are higher order fragmentations spitting similiar compositions to an outsider
+* Alibaba Ant React and React Native are higher order fragmentations spitting similiar compositions to an outsider<a href="https://github.com/necolas/react-native-web" target="_blank"><sup>1</sup></a>
-* From aspects of Developer Flexibility, they are necessary evils
+* From aspects of Developer Flexibility, they are Bipolar Evils of Network Effects

 # Usage
 ### [paxos-raft](https://github.com/paxos-raft/paxos-raft#readme)